max-mapper/get-dat/markdown/01-init.md

 1. Run `dat init`.
 This will establish the current directory as a dat repository, with dat’s data stored in a hidden folder called `.dat`.

-1. Run `ls -a` again and note that `.dat` is now listed.
+1. Run `ls -a` again and note that `data.dat` is now listed.

-The `.dat` directory is where dat’s data is stored.
-Note that it’s a _hidden_ directory.
-If a directory is hidden it generally means you don't need to open up the files inside very often, and that’s true of dat’s files.
+The `data.dat` directory is where dat’s data is stored.